mProjectsCode/mProjectsCode.github.io/src/pages/coding-projects/JsEnginePlugin.md

 #### Description

-A way to run JavaScript from within your obsidian notes using markdown codeblocks.
+This plugin for Obsidian allows you to run JavaScript from within your notes using special code blocks.